OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ##### Standard Component (STD)

-**component or assembly that is officially standardised**
+Which is a **component or assembly that is officially standardised**.

 - name
 - standard designation

 ##### Purchased Component (BUY)

-**component or assembly that is neither officially standardised nor fully compliant with DIN SPEC 3105-1 and hence just bought**
+Which is a **component or assembly that is neither officially standardised nor fully compliant with DIN SPEC 3105-1 and hence just bought**.

 **Metadata:**